pkoehlercloud/pkoehlercloud.github.io/content/post/2024-04-10-Azure VMware Solution - The fastest path to the cloud?/index.md

 author = "Patrick Koehler"
 tags = ["Azure","Azure VMware Solution", "AVS", "Nutanix NC2"]
 categories = ["Azure VMware Solution", "Microsoft Azure"] description = "In my latest blog post, I delve into Azure VMware Solution as a potential fast track to the cloud, comparing it with Nutanix Cloud Clusters.
-I explore the technical details of both solutions, emphasizing Azure VMware Solution's seamless integration with Azure services and pointing out the complexity of planning and deploying Nutanix.
-This is part 1 of the exciting journey towards your VMware Multi-Cloud story."
+I explore the technical details of both solutions, emphasizing Azure VMware Solutions seamless integration with Azure services and pointing out the complexity of planning and deploying Nutanix.
+This is part 1 of the exciting journey towards your VMware Multi Cloud story."
 +++

 Hi everyone it's Patrick again with the first blogpost on my new site!